rlee32/lbmpp_old/README.md

 2. Coarsest grid and time steps are equal to 1.
 3. D2Q9 lattice sites.

-## Inputs
+## Main Parameters

 1. Mach number: this is the ratio of the boundary condition velocity to the lattice speed of sound, which is 1 / sqrt(3) for grid and time steps of 1.
   The Mach number should not be set too high for compressibility to affect the results, but increasing Mach number allows for faster convergence and more stability via more viscosity.
-2. Characteristic length: This is arbitrary and not necessarily related to the grid (though in the lid-driven cavity case it is).
-It is dictated by the physics of your problem.
+2. Characteristic length: This is not necessarily related to the grid (though in the lid-driven cavity case it is).
+It is determined by the physics of your problem.
 3. Reynolds number: Perhaps the most important parameter.
-This is dictated by the physics of your problem.
+This is determined by the physics of your problem.

 ## Development Notes / TODO